wwadge/awairforwarder/README.md

 a) Via docker:

-`docker run -it -v $(pwd)/application.yaml:/tmp/application.yaml  wwadge/planetsforwarder --spring.config.location=/tmp/application.yaml`
+`docker run -it -v /path/to/your/configfile.yaml:/tmp/application.yaml  wwadge/planetsforwarder --spring.config.location=/tmp/application.yaml`

+What we're doing here is mounting your file external to docker ("/path/to/your/configfile.yaml") to /tmp/application.yaml and telling the app to use that config internally.

 b) Or build the code: `./gradlew build` and run using java: `java -jar build/libs/planetsforwarder-0.0.1-SNAPSHOT.jar`